IshmamHaque1112/Ishmam-s-Projects/README.md

 # Ishmam-s-Projects
 This is a repository for all my projects from college to beyond.
+I am planning to replace this with separate sections to make it more readable